-An act or omission that exposes the personto a situation or condition that poses an imminent risk of bodily injury.

-Natural Supports: Means informal relationships that provide assistance and occur in the Celient's everyday life such as, but not limited to, community supports and relationships with family members, friends, co-workers, neighbors and acquaintances.

-Neglect: Neglect that occurs when adequate food, clothing, shelter, psychological care, physical care, medical care, habilitation, supervision, or other treatment necessary for the health and safety of a person is not secured for or is not provided by a Caretaker in a timely manner and with the degree of care that a reasonable person in the same situation would exercises; or a Caretaker knowingly uses harassment, undue influence, or intimidation to create a hostile or fearful environment for a waiver participant.

-Other Serious Issues: Incidents that do not fall into one of the Critical Incident categories.

-Predictive Risk Factors: Known situations, events, and characteristics that indicate a greater or lesser likelihood of success of Crisis interventions.

-Prior Authorization: Means approval for an item or service that is obtained in advance either from the Department, a state fiscal agent or the CMAase Management Agency.

-Professional: Any person, except a family member as described in 27-10.5-102(15), C.R.S.
-Section 8.508.170 at §25.5-10-202 (16) (a) (I)-(IV)(b)-performing an occupation_that is regulated by the State of Colorado and requires state licensure and/or certification.
+- Natural Supports: Means Unpaid Non-paidinformal relationships that provide assistance and occur in the Celient's everyday life such as, but not limited to, community supports and relationships with family members, friends, co-workers, neighbors and acquaintances. - Neglect: Neglect that occurs when adequate food, clothing, shelter, psychological care, physical care, medical care, habilitation, supervision, or other treatment necessary for the health and safety of a person is not secured for or is not provided by a Caretaker in a timely manner and with the degree of care that a reasonable person in the same situation would exercises; or a Caretaker knowingly uses harassment, undue influence, or intimidation to create a hostile or fearful environment for a waiver participant. - Other Serious Issues: Incidents that do not fall into one of the Critical Incident categories. - Predictive Risk Factors: Known situations, events, and characteristics that indicate a greater or lesser likelihood of success of Crisis interventions. - Prior Authorization: Means Aapproval for an item or service that is obtained in advance either from the Department, a state fiscal agent or the CMAase Management Agency. - Professional: Any person, not including family, except a family member as described in 27-10.5-102(15), C.R.S.
+Section 8.508.170 at §25.5-10-202 (16) (a) (I)-(IV)(b)-performing an occupation\-that is regulated by the State of Colorado and requires state licensure and/or certification.
 Any person performing a professional service must possess any and all license(s) and/or certifications(s) required by the State of Colorado for the performance of that profession or professional service.

-Qualifications: Any person performing a professional service must possess any and all license(s) and/or certifications(s) required by the State of Colorado for the performance of that profession or professional service.

-Professional Medical Information Page (PMIP): Means -the medical information form signed by a Llicensed Mmedical Pprofessional used to verify that a the cClient needs institutional Level of Care.

-Programming: A plan that provides intensive, comprehensive, longitudinal instruction to help the child achieve his or her best possible functioning level.

-Relative: Means a person related to the client by virtue of blood, marriage, adoption or common law marriage. the medical information form signed by a licensed medical professional used to verify the client needs institutional Level of Care.

-Retrospective Review: Means tThe Department's review after services and supports are provided to ensure the Celient received services according to the service plan and standards of economy, efficiency and quality of service.

-Separation: Theans the restriction of a resident (Client) for a period of time to a designated area from which the is not physically prevented from leaving, for the purpose of providing the resident (Client) an opportunity to regain self-control.

-Service Agency: AMeans a licensed 24-hour child care facility, which could include a Ffoster Ceare hHome, child placement agency, and/or Medicaid enrolled provider.
+Qualifications: Any person performing a professional service must possess any and all license(s) and/or certifications(s) required by the State of Colorado for the performance of that profession or professional service. - Professional Medical Information Page (PMIP): Means tThe medical information form signed by a Licensed Mmedical Pprofessional used to verify that a the cClient needs institutional Level of Care. - Programming: A plan that provides intensive, comprehensive, longitudinal instruction to help the child achieve his or her best possible functioning level. - Relative: Means a A- person related to the Celient by virtue of blood, marriage, adoption or common law marriage.the medical information form signed by a licensed medical professional used to verify the client needs institutional Level of Care. - Residential Child Care Facility: As defined in 12 CCR 2509-8.7.705.1. - Retrospective Review: Means tThe Department's review after services and supports are provided to ensure the Celient received services according to the service plan and standards of economy, efficiency and quality of service. - Separation: Theans the restriction of a resident (Client) for a period of time to a designated area from which the is not physically prevented from leaving, for the purpose of providing the resident (Client) an opportunity to regain self-control. - Service Provider Agency: AMeans a Specialized Group Facility, Residential Child Care Facility, licensed 24-hour child care facility, which could include a Ffoster Ceare hHome, Cehild Pplacement Aagency, Licensed Child Care Facility (non-24 hours), and/or Medicaid enrolled provider.